COSC203 Web, Databases, and Networks

 • lab05-utils.js > _newelement()

-• They are refactored from the previous lab.
+• They are refactored versions of the code that you saw in the previous lab.

-• For each message in the JSON array
+• For each message object in the array:

-• sender, message, and time, are all in the JSON object
+• name, message, and time, are all in the message object

 • type is a CSS class and should be: